Do I need to maintain my all-weather riding surface?

-Yes, any organic matter including horse droppings should be removed, if it is allowed to stay in the surface it will reduce the effectiveness of the wax coating.
+Yes, any organic matter including horse droppings should be removed as soon as possible.
+If it is allowed to stay in the surface it will reduce the effectiveness of the wax coating.

-Can I adjust the ride depth ‘cut’ of my surface?
+Can I adjust the ride depth or ‘cut’ of my surface?

-Yes, personal preference and different disciplines can require different types of ‘going’ or’ cut’.
-Depending on the type of surface you have and the type of maintenance machine you have at your disposal, you can change the way of going.
+Depending on the type of surface you have and the type of maintenance equipment you have at your disposal, you can change the way of going.

 How can I make sure my un waxed riding surface doesn’t get deep and dusty?

-If your dry sand surface has added fibre, and the sand is allowed to significantly dry out the fibres will migrate to the surface, if this happens you will need to both power harrow and rotovate the fibre back into the sand and then water and roll in order to regain compaction and stability.
+If your dry sand surface has added fibre, and the sand is allowed to significantly dry out, the fibres will migrate to the surface.
+If this happens you will need to both power harrow and rotavate the fibre back into the sand.
+This should be followed by watering and rolling in order to regain compaction and stability within the surface.

 Can I prevent my arena from freezing?

-This will depend of the type of surface you have, if you have an un waxed surface and it is holding moisture and there is a hard frost is very likely to freeze, one of the many benefits of a wax coated surface is if maintained correctly it is unlikely to freeze.
-However, over compacted surfaces of any type waxed or un waxed prevent surplus water from draining causing a ‘backlog’ of moisture in the surface, which can then freeze.
+If you have an un-waxed surface and it is retaining moisture and there is a hard frost it is very likely to freeze.
+One of the many benefits of a wax coated surface is, if maintained correctly, it is unlikely to freeze.
+However, over compacted surfaces of any type, waxed or un-waxed, prevent surplus water from draining, causing a ‘backlog’ of moisture in the surface, which can then freeze.

 What materials are Equivia all weather equestrian surfaces made from and do I need to be worried about contamination/safety?

-Equivia is made from premium washed silica sand, premium crystalline wax and polypropylene fibres and rubber.
-Our exclusive supplier of fibres source their raw carpet materials from the industrial sector offcuts ensuring there is no contamination from previous useage.
-Foam backing is removed first to eliminate the chemical filled dust associated with many fibre or carpet products before a process that pulls, then chops, the fibres.
+Equivia is made from premium washed silica sand, premium crystalline wax, polypropylene fibres and rubber.
+Our exclusive supplier of fibres sources their raw carpet materials from industrial sector offcuts ensuring there is no contamination from previous usage.
+Foam backing is removed first to eliminate the chemical filled dust associated with many fibre or carpet products, before a process that pulls, then chops, the fibres.

 Once you have installed my all weather riding surface how should I look after it?

-Equivia’s team members have a long track record of maintaining surfaces.
-Having worked at Jockey Club Estates, Keeneland and managing private training establishments as well as a track record spanning numerous Equivia installations over the years and being published on the subject of training surfaces, we can offer full support.
-We will carry out initial training and can offer the machinery necessary for day to day maintenance.
-Of course we will always be just a phone call away to advise on the occasionally needed deep maintenance and take pride in the fact that Equivia surfaces installed more than ten years ago are still in great shape thanks to working closely with our clients to keep them tip-top.
+Equivia’s team have a long track record of maintaining surfaces.
+Having worked at Jockey Club Estates, Keeneland and managing private training establishments we can offer a wealth of knowledge and full support.
+We will carry out initial training and can offer the machinery necessary for day-to-day maintenance.

 My waxed Surface is looking old – do I need to replace it?